Queen of the Damned: Plot

-While performing at his concert in Death Valley, a group of vampires attack Lestat.
-With Marius' help, they both fend off most of the vampires until Akasha bursts through the stage and takes Lestat with her.
-Akasha brings Lestat to her new home, where the two vampires have sexual intercourse, during which time Lestat becomes spellbound by Akasha and is forced to obey her, and Akasha proclaims Lestat her new king.
-After the concert, Jesse is taken to the home of her aunt, Maharet, who later reveals herself to be one of the Ancient Vampires.
-Knowing Akasha's plan to take over the world, the Ancient Vampires discuss their plans to destroy the Queen by drinking from her and draining her of her blood.
-However, they believe that whoever drinks the Queen's last drop will not survive.
+Lestat is attacked by a group of vampires at his concert in Death Valley, and Marius aids him in defeating most of them until Akasha arrives and promptly carries Lestat with her to her home on an island resort.
+During their period of sexual intercourse, he becomes spellbound and subservient to her.
+Jesse awakens in the house where she lived as a child, in awe at the sight of her aunt, Maharet, who later reveals herself as a member of the Ancient Vampires.
+Fearing Akasha's plans for world domination, the Ancient Vampires decide to destroy her by draining her blood.
+However, they believe that whoever drinks her last drop will not survive.

-Empowered by Akasha's blood, Lestat and the Queen confront the Ancient Vampires.
-When they refuse to join her, Akasha then commands Lestat to kill Jesse, as The Queen sees her both as an enemy, due to being Maharet's descendant, and as food, with Akasha making an example out of her for those who dare disobey her command.
-Lestat ostensibly obeys, but after drinking Jesse's blood, comes to his senses and is released from Akasha's power.
-He angrily requests for his "crown" and Akasha openly gives him her arm to feed on.
-Lestat then turns on her and begins to drain Akasha's blood.
-With the help of the Ancients, Akasha's power diminishes.
-Maharet is the last to drink Akasha's blood, killing Akasha.
-Lestat goes to Jesse and, cradling her in his arms, gives her his blood as Maharet turns into a marble statue and "sleeps", becoming the new Queen of the Damned.
+Akasha confronts the Ancient Vampires and interrupts their meeting, with Lestat, empowered by her blood, accompanying her.
+When they refuse to side with her, Akasha commands him to kill Jesse, seeing her both as an enemy due to being Maharet's descendant and as food, with Akasha planning to make an example out of her to dissuade disobedience.
+He ostensibly obeys, but after drinking Jesse's blood, comes to his senses and is released from Akasha's controlling influence.
+He demands his "crown", and as Akasha openly offers him her arm to feed on, he then turns on her and, aided by the Ancients, begins to drain her blood, diminishing her power; he goes to Jesse and, cradling her in his arms, donates his blood to her as Maharet, who has effectively killed Akasha by drinking her last drop of blood, turns into a marble statue and "sleeps", becoming the new Queen of the Damned.

-Lestat and Jesse, who is now a vampire, visit David and return Lestat's journal.
-When asked by David what it is like, Jesse offers to turn him into a vampire to which he replies he's too old for immortality.
-Jesse then bids David goodbye and goes to embrace him.
-David shows fear and rejects the embrace, sensing his hesitation Jesse looks hurt but nods in understanding.
-She leaves with Lestat.
+Now a vampire, Jesse visits David, accompanied by Lestat, and returns the journal.
+When David nervously asks her about life in her current status, Jesse offers to vampirize him, but he declines due to his age.
+Jesse then bids David farewell and goes to embrace him, but he fearfully rejects the embrace; sensing his hesitation, Jesse looks hurt but nods in understanding and leaves with Lestat.
+Marius then enters David's office, well aware that David has obsessed over him for many years, and politely greets him.
+Lestat and Jesse walk hand in hand, among mortals, into the night.

-A few moments later, David is greeted by Marius.

-The film closes with Lestat and Jesse walking hand in hand, among mortals, into the night.